digitaldelinquent/dotfiles/README.md

 # Rice

-1. Copy/symlink the .zprofile, .profile and .to-download files into your home directory.
+1. Copy/symlink the .zprofile, .profile, .gitconfig and .to-download files into your home directory.
 2. After that copy/symlink everything over from the config directory into your .config directory.

 > **NOTE:** If on non-linux machine (UNIX-like OS like MacOS) copy the .zshrc into the